Places

 01

-Dreaming of a marketplace is not inherently negative; it often reflects your social interactions and feelings about community, abundance, or economic concerns.
+Dreaming of a marketplace is not inherently negative.
+It often reflects your social interactions and personal value assessments.

 02

-What does it mean if I dream about a marketplace repeatedly?
+What does it mean if I dream about marketplace repeatedly?

 Dreams often appear during change